pragmaxim/pragmaxim.github.io/content/blog/fintech-pitfalls.md

 [Notes to my presentation](https://prezi.com/view/nPM9GQAVOodaZSFxKY9g/)

 Banks has always been major influential drivers of the economy, depending on the level of regulation :
   - after World War II : 3 decades of strong regulation, fixed exchange and interest rates worldwide
       - provided some financial stability
-    - 1970s - 2008 : deregulation
+  - 1970s - 2008 : deregulation probably boosted the massive techno-feudalism as we know it today
+      - 1970s : Nixon shock, end of Bretton Woods system, floating exchange rates
+      - 1980s : rise of derivatives, junk bonds, etc.
+      - 1990s : rise of securitization, subprime mortgages, etc.
   - 2008+ : cooperation with governments to prevent another financial crisis
       - printing money out of thin air
           - increasing debts on account of future generations
       - more space for speculations
           - amount of financial transactions is increasing exponentially especially since Web2.0 era and the rise of e-commerce

 As a result, banking systems became unsustainable both economically (inflation, manipulations) and technologically (mainframes, queues, batch processing, consensus, etc.).
 Bright minds like Satoshi Nakamoto have been trying to tackle these problems which is basically how blockchain technology was born.